 You will actually burn calories by-sitting on the couch, driving your car, or lying in bed: That’s a hell of a return for your investment, for the time spent in the gym is it not?

-This may not sound like much; unless you do the math over the course of each day and week...
+If you do the math over the course of each day and week...

-Then it becomes very clear, very quickly what you’re achieving through cardio vs. weight training as opposed to only performing aerobics - which only has these lasting effects during the time that you are in your target range; then its effects diminish almost immediately.
+Then it becomes very clear, where some differences are found in cardio vs weight training as opposed to only performing aerobics - which only has these lasting effects during the time you're in the target range; then these effects diminish rapidly on completion.

-I have made a graph to give you an idea, of time and intensity devoted to a one hour time frame work-out regarding cardio vs weight training.
-You can adjust this to the time frames you feel you need for your fitness goals and energy levels.
+I have made a graph to give you an idea, of time and intensity devoted to a one hour time frame workout, to break down cardio and weight training.
+Feel free to adjust the time frames to suit fitness goals and energy levels.

-The graph is merely a guide, but does and will help produce very good results for you.
+The graph is merely a guide to help produce positive results.

-In order to get your best results from cardio training you should attempt every effort, to vary your intensity for this 10 to 15 minutes of aerobic activity.
+In order to get your best results from cardio training try to vary intensity for this 10 to 15 minutes of aerobic activity.
 E.g. two minutes at a steady manageable pace, followed by 2 to 3 minutes at an intense pace.

 This may sound easy, but give it a try.
-This increases heart and calorie burning efficiency, and decreases boredom.
+This increases heart and calorie burning efficiency while decreasing boredom.